Kollam: Population

 As of the 2011 India census, Kollam city had a population of 349,033 with a density of 5,400 persons per square kilometre.
 The sex ratio (the number of females per 1,000 males) was 1,112, the highest in the state.
 The district of Kollam ranked seventh in population in the state while the city of Kollam ranked fourth.
-As of 2010 Kollam had an average literacy rate of 93.77%, higher than the national average of 74.04%.
+As of 2010, Kollam had an average literacy rate of 93.77%, higher than the national average of 74.04%.
 Male literacy stood at 95.83%, and female at 91.95%.
 In Kollam, 11% of the population was under six years of age.
-In May 2015, Government of Kerala have decided to expand City Corporation of Kollam by merging Thrikkadavoor panchayath.
-So the area will become 73.03 km2 with a total city population of 384,892.
+In May 2015, the Government of Kerala decided to expand the City Corporation of Kollam by merging Thrikkadavoor panchayath.
+With the merger, the area is expected to become 73.03 km2 with a total city population of 384,892.

 Malayalam is the most widely spoken language and official language of the city, while Tamil is understood by some sections in the city.
-There are also small communities of Anglo-Indians, Konkani Brahmins, Telugu Chetty and Bengali migrant labourers settled in the city.
+There are also small communities of Anglo-Indians, Konkani Brahmins, Telugu Chetty, and Bengali migrant labourers settled in the city.
 For ease of administration, Kollam Municipal Corporation is divided into six zones with local zonal offices for each one.